jeremyrconn/tmktag-classes/es6_rest_parameters.md

 <details>
 <summary>(...)
 Operator</summary>

-- When using `(...)` with a function declaration any following arguments when the function is called will be grouped into that 'rest parameter' as an array.
+- When using `(...)` with a function declaration any following arguments when the function is called will be grouped into that `Rest Parameter` as an array.
 The rest parameter must always be the last argument in the function declaration.

-- When you call a function and apply `(...)` to an object like an arry it will assign the contents of the array to multiple variables in the order they appear in the array.
+- When you call a function and apply `(...)` to an object like an array it will assign the contents of the array to multiple variables in the order they appear in the array.
 This is `Spread Syntax`.

 </details>